anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/microsoft-store-app-deployment.md

 - Apps can be assigned as **Available for enrolled devices** for user self-service installation from Company Portal.
 - A managed Windows device can sync with Intune and receive app assignments.
 - App deployment status can be monitored from the Intune admin center.
+- Required apps can be verified as installed from Company Portal.
-- Available apps can be viewed from the Company Portal app.
+- Available apps can be viewed from the Company Portal app with an install option.

 ---